-- 1. For specific resource functions and at the subbasin level, develop and refine metrics for conditions evaluating and guiding implementation - 2.
+- 1. For specific resource functions and at the subbasin level, develop and refine metrics for evaluating conditions and guiding implementation. - 2.
 In support of Urban Stormwater Retrofits, develop a stormwater pollutant loading analysis to include NPS pollutant loading estimates at the sub-basin level and pollutant load reduction estimates based on proposed or potential BMPs and facilities.
-Develop planning level estimates of potential water quality effects (pollutant concentrations) for receiving waterbodies.
+Develop planning level estimates